 Burnout syndrome is a concept coined by Herbert Freudenberger in 1974.
-Freudenberger named 12 stages of job burnout.
-These stages of burnout can be exacerbated by other life stressors such as the current pandemic we are facing in 2020.
-Freudenberger’s stages are not always linear and don’t always occur sequentially.
-Yet they provide a good reference point and place to start so we can understand the road to burnout.
+Freudenberger named the 12 phases of job burnout.
+These phases of burnout can be exacerbated by other life stressors such as the current pandemic we are facing in 2020.
+Freudenberger’s phases are not always linear and don’t always occur sequentially.
+Yet, they provide a good reference point and place to start so we can understand the road to burnout.

 It is important to understand the signs and symptoms of burnout along with the type of stress that causes burnout.
 Silicon Valley Therapy’s job burnout workshop goes into detail on all of this.
 We explain the 4 categories of burnout symptoms and also present a process on how to treat it before it’s too late.
 Life balance is another important topic that is addressed in our workshop.
 Humans require nurturing and feeding across multiple domains including mind, body, spirit, and social.
 The workshop is divided into 2 parts, lasts one hour, and can be done remotely.
 The first part is educational while the second part is open to a discussion or hands-on exercises.

 Contact us to learn more or to schedule Silicon Valley Therapy’s job burnout workshop.
 Your team’s morale will thank you for it.